PowerBI Notebook

 Line Chart — Trend Over Time

-Use when: showing how a measure changes over a continuous time axis.
+Use when: you want to show how a measure changes over a continuous time axis.

-Avoid when: you have fewer than 4–5 time points — the line implies continuity that does not exist.
+Avoid when: you have fewer than 4–5 time points — the line suggests a smooth flow that does not exist.
 Use a column chart instead.

 Add a constant line for targets or averages: Analytics pane → Constant line.
-Use the secondary y-axis when overlaying two measures with different scales (e.g., revenue and transaction count).
+Use the secondary y-axis when you put two measures with different scales on the same chart (for example, revenue and transaction count).

-Use when: comparing a measure across discrete categories (stations, parking types, payment methods).
+Use when: you want to compare a measure across separate categories (stations, parking types, payment methods).

 • Column chart: categories on the x-axis — best when category labels are short.